-Our value and relevancy is centered on respect, recognition, preservation, celebration, and promotion of Indigenous peoples and their achievements, past, present, and future.
+Our value and relevancy are centered on respect, recognition, preservation, celebration and promotion of Indigenous peoples and their achievements, past, present and future.

 "When a group of Pokagon Potawatomi elders came to visit the Newark Earthworks in 2014, One elder, Majel DeMarsh, reminded me of what I have been taught all my life; that "these sites are not sacred because of what was built here.
 These structures were built to acknowledge the sacredness that preexisted humans.
 These sites only confirm and celebrate the power that is already here."